 Fluctuations can arise due to socio-economic turmoil in a country as well.
 As political decisions impact the performance of major companies operating in an economy, investments are likely to take a hit as well.

-2)Global Mind Set
+2)Global Mind Se

 With rising interdependence among the countries in the world, any fluctuation in the performance of a sizable major economy is bound to have repercussions in a domestic economy.
 A recent example can be cited in this respect when tensions between America and China, two of the biggest economies in the world, caused uncertainty among Indian investors as well, leading to a fall in the Sensex points.